openneuropet/PET2BIDS/paper.md

 # Statement of need

 `PET2BIDS` was designed as a library code, allowing conversion of PET data to BIDS using the command line.
-Thanks to its modular structure, it can be integrated into software (with a graphical user interface) that aim at more general BIDS conversion, and current efforts are integrating PET2BIDS with ezBIDS [@noauthor_ezbids] and BIDSCoins [@zwiers_bidscoin_2022].
+Thanks to its modular structure, it can be integrated into software (with a graphical user interface) that aim at more general BIDS conversion, and current efforts are underway integrating PET2BIDS with ezBIDS [@noauthor_ezbids] and BIDSCoins [@zwiers_bidscoin_2022].

-_File conversion_: The conversion for PET data stored in DICOM files is performed using a wrapper around dcm2niix [@rorden_dcm2nii] [@li_first_2016] and then updating the corresponding JSON file.
+_File conversion_: The conversion for PET data stored in DICOM files is performed using a wrapper around dcm2niix [@rorden_dcm2nii; @li_first_2016] and then updating the corresponding JSON file.
 For ECAT files, dedicated functions were written to support this conversion.
 The Matlab code relies on the readECAT7.m function from BT Christian (1998) and revised by RF Muzic (2002) to read the data, while new ecat2nii (.m .py) functions were written to convert into NIfTI and produce a JSON sidecar file, and optionally a (non-BIDS compliant) SIF file (Scan Information File - used by different pharmacokinetic modelling software for model weighting).
-The Python code was subsequently developed in line with the Matlab code, further testing of data reading (i.e. which bits are read according to the PET data frames) and writing, relying here on Nibabel [@brett_nipynibabel_2023].
+The Python code was subsequently developed in line with the Matlab code, with further testing of data reading (i.e. which parts are read according to the PET data frames) and writing, relying here on Nibabel [@brett_nipynibabel_2023].

 _PET Metadata_: JSON files created from reading PET scanner data are always missing some of the